rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Our supported feed type includes:

-- XML
+- XML feed
-- CSV
+- CSV feed
-- TEXT
+- TEXT feed
-- TSV
+- TSV feed
-- RSS
+- RSS feed

 **Advanced Custom Fields**
 WooCommerce doesn't provide certain fields such as Brand, GTIN, UPC, Age-group, Gender, etc. Many merchant shops require these data.
 Hence, Product Feed Manager for WooCommerce creates these custom fields for you so that you can generate accurate product feed without any extra coding or plugins.